Chocolate Christmas Pudding Cookies. And think about the chocolate deliciousness that are these festive, fun and perfect to share.

 The chocolate smell as these cookies bake will have people knocking at your front door, drawn by the aroma.
 If it could be bottled, the chocolate smell would be a hit.
 As it is, we get to bake the cookies and then eat them – sharing of course!

-Really I would recommend making a double batch of the cookie dough, it’s hardly any extra effort and you can choose to bake all the cookies in one hit, or leave half of the dough in the fridge for up to a week.
+Due to their popularity, I would highly recommend making a double batch of the cookie dough.
+Since it’s hardly any extra effort and you can choose to bake all the cookies in one hit, or leave half of the dough in the fridge for up to a week.

 My Chocolate Christmas Pudding Cookies make perfect presents.
 Pop a few in a cellophane bag, tie with pretty ribbon and hand out to friends, family, neighbours, the postman.
 I honestly don’t think a gift made with love by ourselves can be beaten.